frida/frida-website/_i18n/en/_docs/stalker.md

 ### Frames

-Whenever stalker encounters a call, it stores the return address and the address of the instrumented return block forwarder in a structure and adds these to a stack stored in a data-structure of its own.
+Whenever Stalker encounters a call, it stores the return address and the address of the instrumented return block forwarder in a structure and adds these to a stack stored in a data-structure of its own.
 It uses this as a speculative optimization, and also as a heuristic to approximate the call depth when